 craniopharyngioma

-- Being able to read and / or understand Dutch (either parent or children)
+- Being able to read and / or understand Dutch (either on of the parents or children)

 - Provided written informed consent